topfreegames/podium/docs/overview.md

 Overview
 ========

 What is Podium?
-Podium is a blazing-fast HTTP Leaderboard service.
+Podium is a blazing-fast HTTP Leaderboard service and library.
 It could be used to manage any number of leaderboards of people or groups, but our aim is players in a game.

 Podium allows easy creation of different types of leaderboards with no set-up involved.
 Create seasonal, localized leaderboards just by varying their names.